sunilsoni/interview-docs/docs/react/react.md

-## Q. How do you set a timer to update every second?
+##  How do you set a timer to update every second?

 Using `setInterval()` inside React components allows us to execute a function or some code at specific intervals.
 A function or block of code that is bound to an interval executes until it is stopped.
 To stop an interval, we can use the `clearInterval()` method.